 Smith, E., & Schaab, D. (2021, February 04).
 How to choose a support group for cancer patients that’s right for you.
 Retrieved from Cancer Treatment Centers of America: https://www.cancercenter.com/community/blog/2021/02/support-group-for-cancer

-***On the Aepios platform, members gain support from peers nationwide by sharing valuable real-world experiences, treatments, outcomes for an exping number of medical conditions.***
+***On the Aepios platform, members gain support from peers nationwide by sharing valuable real-world experiences, treatments, and outcomes for an expanding number of medical conditions.***